 As with the rabies vaccine, there are "routine" time periods that veterinarians re-vaccinate dogs.
 But, from dog to dog, and from breed to breed, there may be differences in existing immunity.
 More and more, health conscious dog owners are asking that "titers" be tested to see the level of immunity (antibodies) their dog has to a specific disease.
 No vaccine, or "booster" is needed when the test results indicate sufficient protection.

+Leptospirosis is not a routine vaccination for Scottish Terriers.
 Unfortunately, many general pet practice veterinarians don't realize this, but most serious, knowledgeable Scottish Terrier breeders do not have leptospirosis vaccines administered to their dogs.
 Scotties are known to have adverse reactions to these shots.
 They should only be given leptospirosis shots if they live in a wet or swampy or rural area where the threat of the disease is significant due to other farm animals or wildlife.
+Your county will have information about possible leptospirosis outbreaks in your area.
 If you live in such an area, ask Dana Johnston about what precautions must be taken before and after the vaccine.

 Bordetella bronchiseptica vaccines, for "kennel cough" may be administered as soon as four weeks after the first rabies shot.
-These are administered by intranasal squirt.
-Again, Dr. Jean Dodd warns that you as the dog owner MUST determine from your veterinarian whether the bordetella vaccine is combined with other vaccines, as it may be a) combining multiple vaccines your dog has already received and should not be receiving again at this time, and b) overwhelming your dog's immune system by combining so many vaccines and giving them all at one time.
+The injectable form of this vaccine is not as effective as the newer forms.
+The best of bordetella vaccine is newer than both the injectable and nasal administered vaccines. it is administered ORALLY, and has no other vaccines included.
+Dr. Jean Dodd warns that you as the dog owner MUST determine from your veterinarian whether the bordetella vaccine is combined with other vaccines, as it may be a) combining multiple vaccines your dog has already received and should not be receiving again at this time, and b) overwhelming your dog's immune system by combining so many vaccines and giving them all at one time.
 Dr.Dodds has written an excellent article about this vaccine and its relationship to adenovirus -2 and parainfluenza vaccines.
 Click here to download and read it.